 Moncler seeks to identify and attract the best talent, people who stand out not only for their strong technical, professional, and management skills, but also for their personal qualities, energy, flexibility, identification with Group values and, last but not least, their positive and effective interpersonal style and ability to adapt to an ever-changing environment.

 The interest drawn by the Company and its appeal as an employer are reflected in the significant number of job applications it receives every year.
-Indeed, in 2017, about 15,000 resumes were submitted via the corporate website, in line with the trend in previous years.
+Indeed, in 2018, about 15,000 résumés were submitted via the corporate website, in line with the trend in previous years.

 The recruitment process follows the procedure set out in the Personnel Search and Recruitment Policy, also with the aim of enhancing equal opportunities and empowering internal resources.

 In 2018, Internal Job Posting was also launched globally.
 Through the corporate intranet MONCamp, interested employees can apply for open positions that best match their profile, experience and aspirations.

 The system contributes to spreading a culture of global mobility within the Group, and represents a fundamental lever of job rotation and development policies.
 In the initial start-up phase, approximately 7% of positions at Italian corporate offices were covered by Internal Job Posting.